Not a Hero: Reception

-The PC and Xbox One versions received "generally favourable reviews", while the PlayStation 4 and Switch versions received above-average reviews, according to the review aggregation website Metacritic.
+The PC and Xbox One versions received "generally favourable reviews", while the PlayStation 4 and Switch versions received "mixed or average reviews", according to the review aggregation website Metacritic.

 Eurogamer gave the PC version an average review, saying, "Not a Hero isn't perfect, but it does enough to confirm that Roll7 is a developer to watch."
 EGMNow gave the PlayStation 4 version seven out of ten, saying, "The explosion-happy, pixel-art world of Not a Hero can be fun for short bursts.
 However, its inability to take anything seriously—paired with an intense objective system—leaves it somewhere in the middle."

 Digital Spy gave the PC version a score of four stars out of five, calling it "An interesting and, importantly, fun game with enough going for it to keep you coming back, trying out new and different things and generally helping out in one of the most violently dodgy election campaigns ever seen."
 Metro gave the PC and PlayStation 4 versions seven out of ten, calling them both "A fun, funny, and wonderfully gory 2D shooter, but it's not quite as tightly designed as OlliOlli and certainly lacks the same longevity."
 However, The Escapist gave the same PC version two-and-a-half stars out of five, saying, "Not A Hero isn't a game for everyone.
 It's flawed [and] repetitive, but [it] works so well when it works."